-In 2016, MSP-FSD received \$144,500.00 from the Governor's Office of Crime Control and Prevention to supplement outsourcing of DNA casework.
-The forensic laboratories in Maryland were awarded \$141,165.00 under the 2016 Paul Coverdell Forensic Science Improvement Grants, which can be used to improve the quality and timeliness of forensic services for any discipline.
+No specific DNA-related grant funding was available to the six forensic laboratories in the year 2017.
+The forensic laboratories were awarded \$127,100.00 under the 2017 Paul Coverdell Forensic Science Improvement Grants under which funding can be used to improve the quality and timeliness of forensic services for any discipline.